EvanKluger/AutoCheckout-Bot/README.md

 Here is where we are at so far:

-Best_Buy_Airpods.py -> Python code that uses Selenium to autocheckout A pair of AirPods 2nd Generation from Best Buy.
+Best_Buy_Airpods.py -> Python code that uses Selenium to autocheckout a pair of AirPods 2nd Generation from Best Buy on Google Chrome.
 The URLs and other buttons can be replaced to setup a code to buy a different product from any website.